AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

 | -------- | ------------ | ----------------- |
 | String   | Yes          | none              |

 Your assigned configuration ID, which links the SDK to the appropriate accounts and configuration.
+When configuring multiple instances, you must configure a different configId for each instance.

 ### `imsOrgId`